CI/CD Pipeline Explained (2025): Stages, Secrets, Environments, Rollouts & Metrics

 10. Deployment Strategies: Rolling, Blue/Green, Canary

-11. Approvals, Change Control, and Auditability
+11. Approvals, Auditability, and Change Control

 Example go/no-go signals